Pilot (Terriers): Plot

-Forced to keep Winston for the rest of the day, Hank is contacted by his ex-wife Gretchen (Kimberly Quinn), who asks him to bail out Hank's old drinking buddy, Mickey (Gareth Williams), from jail.
+Forced to keep Winston for the rest of the day, Hank is contacted by his ex-wife Gretchen (Kimberly Quinn), who asks him to bail out Hank's old partner and drinking buddy, Mickey (Gareth Williams), from jail.
 She also informs him that she is selling out their old house.
-After bailing him out, Mickey states that he was contacted by his daughter Eleanor (Rachel Miner), has not talked with her in years.
-Eleanor sounded scared and asked him for money and a gun, which caused Mickey's arrest for possession as he was going to meet her.
-Hank agrees to help Mickey in finding Eleanor.
+After bailing him out, Mickey tells Hank that he was contacted by his estranged daughter Eleanor (Rachel Miner), who him for money and a gun.
+Noting the fear in her voice, Mickey left to meet her, leading to his arrest for possession.

-Hank and Britt visit Eleanor's roommate, who informs them that Eleanor has been absent for one week and that someone broke into their house to steal.
-Discovering a parking ticket, they check on the location, which belongs to a mansion.
-Managing to get access, they meet the owner, Robert Lindus (Christopher Cousins), a local real estate developer and bigwig.
-They ask for Eleanor, who tells that she worked for him and has been absent for one week, having taken something of vital importance to him.
+After agreeing to help find Eleanor, Hank and Britt visit Eleanor's roommate, who informs them that Eleanor has been absent for one week and that someone broke into their house and turned over Eleanor’s room.
+Discovering a parking ticket, they check on the location, a mansion owned by local real estate developer Robert Lindus (Christopher Cousins).
+Lindus also tells the pair that Eleanor, who works for him, has been missing — and has taken something of vital importance to him.
 He pays them $20,000 to find her and recover the stolen material.
-Hank uses part of the money to reserve part of his old house, much to Britt's annoyance.
+Hank uses the money to place an offer on his old house, much to Britt's annoyance.

-Tracing Eleanor's cellphone to a beach, Hank and Britt find a cabin and assume they found her.
-However, they instead discover a lifeguard who was killed by a gunshot and leave the scene with Eleanor's cellphone.
+Tracing Eleanor's cellphone to a beach, Hank and Britt find a lifeguard stand.
+Assuming Eleanor is inside, they instead discover a man dead of a gunshot wound and Eleanor’s cellphone.
 To complicate matters, their car is towed with Winston inside.
-After recovering Winston and the car, they are confronted by Detective Mark Gustafson (Rockmond Dunbar), who suspects them of searching for Eleanor while his squad investigates the lifeguard's death, which they deny.
-After leaving Winston with Britt's friend, they find that the cellphone contains a sex video of Lindus and Eleanor.
+After recovering Winston and the car, they are confronted by Detective Mark Gustafson (Rockmond Dunbar), Hank’s last partner, who suspects them of searching for Eleanor while he investigates the dead man, which they deny.
+After leaving Winston with Britt's friend, they find that Eleanor’s cellphone contains a sex tape of her and Lindus.